Traffic Management Hi-Vis Requirements (UK)

 Common mistakes when selecting traffic management hi-vis

-• Using lower-visibility garments in high-risk environments
+• Using lower-visibility garments in high-risk roadside environments

 • Choosing yellow garments where orange is specified